actility/device-catalog/template/sample-vendor/drivers/README.md

 ##
 # Sample driver developer guide

-This example describes how you to create a simple driver using ThingPark X IoT Flow framework.
+This example describes how you to create a simple driver for actility following the LoRa Alliance standard Codec API.

 The concept and API is described [here](#api)